Colored pencil art intrigues you. You want to try it.

 The Basic List contains the minimum amount of things you must have in order to try colored pencil drawing.
 It is the most simple and least expensive.
 The items on this list are those you are likely to find locally.
 No shipping or handling!
 If you’ve never tried colored pencils before and you’re not sure how you’ll like them, this is the list for you.

 The Expanded Basic List is the Basic List plus a few additional items, as well as different types of the same item (two kinds of paper, for example.).
 You may still be able to find many of the materials and supplies locally, but you will also probably have to do more searching.
 Online shopping will generally produce better prices and less footwork.
-If you’re serious, this is your list.
+If you’re serious about getting started with colored pencil—and sticking with it—this is your list.

 NOTE: I realize that not all of my readers are in the United States.
 If you are not and cannot get some of these supplies, substitute whatever is available.